Calculator in React

 • Good knowledge of React Components.

-Creating Basic Structure For Calculator
+Creating a Basic Structure For Calculator

 Now let’s head to our App.js Component to create the basic structure for our calculator.
-For that we will go in return statement, here we have added a div for calculator.
+For that we will go into a return statement, here we have added a div for the calculator.
 In this, we have added another div for display to create our display.
 Here we have added a span for where we will show the result, which will be dynamic, which means it will update as we write something in here.
 For now, we have added a static value here, nothing else.

 function App() {